 1. Nvidia GeForce RTX 2060 Super

-- Compelling price/performance ratio
+- Compelling Price/Performance Ratio

 - Ray Tracing Support

-Base Core Clock: 1470 MHz | Boost Core Clock: 1650 MHz | CUDA Cores: 1920 | RT Cores: 34 | Tensor Cores: 272 | Memory: 6GB GDDR6
+Base Core Clock: 1470 MHz | Boost Core Clock: 1650 MHz | CUDA Cores: 1920 | RT Cores: 34 | Tensor Cores: 272 | Memory: 8GB GDDR6

 The Nvidia GeForce GTX RTX 2060 Super is a great ray-tracing performer.
 But that’s not why it’s leading the charge on our roundup.
 It’s not the fastest GPU out there, nor is it exactly the cheapest one, but it is such a great blend of features, performance, and value that it is quite hard to ignore and makes it the sweet spot for everyone.
 If you want to know which variant of the RTX 2060 Super you should choose, check out our roundup of the best RTX 2060 Super graphics cards.

 Nvidia has optimized the thermals inside this card quite well.
 The founder’s edition already had good thermal performance, so aftermarket cards are even better in that regard.
 It’s also a great option for streamers.
 OBS is optimized to run great with RTX cards, and thanks to the Turing NVENC encoder, streaming is much easier compared to AMD cards.

 Of course, there’s also the popular Ray Tracing feature supported on this card.
 1080p with DLSS turned on is a decent result, but for 1440p you’ll have to drop down the settings a bit.
 If you absolutely must have the best ray tracing support, this isn’t the card for it.
 However, it will give you a little taste of what’s capable in the future.
 Still, it can be considered the best overall 1440p graphics card when all things are considered.

 2. AMD Radeon RX 5700

-- Less power-hungry than 5700 XT
+- Less Power Hungry Than 5700 XT

-- Lacks distinguishing features
+- Lacks Ray Tracing

 Base Core Clock: 1465 MHz | Boost Core Clock: 1725 MHz | Steam Processors: 2304 | Memory: 8GB GDDR6

 I have never debated this much while comparing the first and second spots for a roundup.
 AMD‘s RX 5700 is a beast when it comes to value, and it delivers performance that will be more than enough for a lot of people.
 There is a lot of hidden potential with this card as well when it comes to overclocking performance.
 Arguably, it is the best mid-range 1440p graphics card that you can buy.
 The RX 5700 performs a bit like the RTX 2070 in terms of raw framerates.
 If you want to go the Nvidia route, check out our picks of the best RTX 2070 graphics cards.

 The RX 5700 is an already great performer out of the box.
 With a boost clock of 1725MHz and blazing fast 8 gigs of GDDR6 memory, it’s an absolute beast when it comes to 1440p.
-In fact, it so good that it outperforms the RTX 2060 in some titles.
+In fact, it is so good that it outperforms the RTX 2060 in some titles.
 This isn’t a rare occurrence either, both of these cards go neck and neck in a lot of titles.